Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 ### Steps Taken to Identify Affected Files

-1. Used the maintainer's October 9, 2025 grep output on the issue thread as the starting worklist (119 occurrences across 37 files).
+1. Used the maintainer's October 9, 2025, grep output on the issue thread as the starting worklist (119 occurrences across 37 files).
-2. Located the six candidate files locally via `find . -iname "<rule_name>" -type d`, confirming the maintainer's grep paths matched the local clone exactly.
+2. Located the six candidate files locally via `find. -iname "<rule_name>" -type d`, confirming the maintainer's grep paths matched the local clone exactly.
 3. Read the full content of each file (`cat`) rather than relying on the few lines of context shown in the issue's grep output, to see the complete surrounding `rationale`/`vuldiscussion`/`warnings` block before editing.
 4. Triaged each occurrence into three categories based on whether the DoD reference was incidental prose, a value that should become an XCCDF variable, or a DoD-only requirement with no generic equivalent.